fadzlifuzi/Quantile-Regression/README.md

 # Quantile-Regression
-R codes for quantile regression fitting and plotting
+R codes for quantile regression fitting and plotting (including Bayesian quantile regression) as found in "Bayesian quantile regression model for claim count data" published in Insurance:Mathematics and Economics.